-MICHIGAN'S MINIMUM WAGE SET TO INCREASE ON JULY 1Contact: Norm Isotalo 313-456-2939Agency: Licensing and Regulatory Affairs, Department of
+MICHIGAN'S MINIMUM WAGE SET TO INCREASE ON JULY 1; Rate will rise to $7.40 an hourContact: Norm Isotalo 313-456-2939Agency: Licensing and Regulatory Affairs

 JUNE 23, 2008 - Michigan's minimum wage will increase by 25 cents on July 1, when it climbs to $7.40 an hour for most workers.

 "At a time when workers are feeling squeezed by the rising costs of everything from gas to groceries, the minimum wage increase will help citizens keep pace with the growing demand on their pocketbooks," Governor Jennifer M. Granholm said.

 The increase is the last of three increases approved in 2006 by the state legislature and signed into law by Governor Granholm.
 The minimum wage increased to $6.95 on October 1, 2006, from $5.15, and then to $7.15 on July 1, 2007.

 "The increase in Michigan's minimum wage will increase the earnings of minimum wage workers in the state," Keith W. Cooley, director of the Department of Labor & Economic Growth, noted.
 "These are earnings that will be used to purchase local goods and services for themselves and their families."